MarquezProject/marquez/docs/running-on-aws.md

 ## AWS RDS

-Next, we'll create an AWS RDS instance as outlined in the AWS RDS [documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateDBInstance.html).
+Next, create an AWS RDS instance as outlined in the AWS RDS [documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateDBInstance.html).
 This database will be used to store dataset, job, and run metadata collected as [OpenLineage](https://openlineage.io) events via the Marquez [HTTP API](https://marquezproject.github.io/marquez/openapi.html).

 ##### CREATE AWS RDS DATABASE

-1. Navigate to the AWS [RDS](https://console.aws.amazon.com/rds/home) page and create a PostgreSQL database, leaving the database template as **Production**
+1. Navigate to the AWS [RDS](https://console.aws.amazon.com/rds/home) page and create a PostgreSQL database, leaving the database template as **Production**.
-2. Use `marquez` as the database identifier, and set the master username to `marquez`
+2. Use `marquez` as the database identifier and set the master username to `marquez`.
-3. Choose a master password which you’ll later use in your Helm deployment (see [password](https://github.com/MarquezProject/marquez/blob/main/chart/values.yaml#L32)  in `values.yaml`)
+3. Choose a master password to use later in your Helm deployment (see [password](https://github.com/MarquezProject/marquez/blob/main/chart/values.yaml#L32)  in `values.yaml`).
-4. Leave public access to the database **off**
+4. Leave public access to the database **off**.
-5. Choose the same VPC that your AWS EKS cluster is in
+5. Choose the same VPC where your AWS EKS cluster resides.
-6. In a separate tab, navigate to the AWS EKS cluster page and make note of the security group attached to your cluster
+6. In a separate tab, navigate to the AWS EKS cluster page and make note of the security group attached to your cluster.
-7. Navigate back to the AWS RDS page and, in the security group section, add the AWS EKS cluster’s security group from **step 6**
+7. Navigate back to the AWS RDS page and, in the security group section, add the AWS EKS cluster’s security group from **step 6**.
-8. Next, under the **Additional Configuration** tab, enter `marquez` as the initial database name
+8. Next, under the **Additional Configuration** tab, enter `marquez` as the initial database name.
-9. Finally, select **Create Database**
+9. Finally, select **Create Database**.

 ##### CONNECT TO AWS RDS DATABASE